dcooney/react-npm-starter/README.md

 1. Select a different name for the component.
 2. Publish as a [Scoped Package](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages).

-### Create Component
+### Create Package

-After the project installation is complete and the server is running as expected, it's time to start developing your component.
+After the project setup is complete and you've selected your package name, it's time to start developing the package.

 #### Example Component